E73/E54/E39 ASHTON-UNDER-LYNE

 [Copyright picture ~ the late Alan Gartside and reproduced with permission.]

-Also seen at Hodgson Street was URJ788S another HCB-ANgus bodied Ford D1617.
+Also seen at Hodgson Street was URJ788S another HCB-Angus bodied Ford D1617.

 [Copyright picture ~ the late Alan Gartside and reproduced with permission.]